So many of you write in looking for advice on how to get your product in stores.

 Like most mom entrepreneurs, you’ve spent months, maybe even years turning your idea into a real, shelf-ready creation.
 You’ve been through sketches, patterns, prototypes, samples, more prototypes, more samples and finally, the finished product.

-So just how do you take your concept to your consumer?
+So just how do you take your concept to your consumer and get your product in stores?
 Read on for what I call the “Retail Details”.

 Know everything about them, their customer, their service, their standards, their pricing, their locations, their preferred communication method (email or phone), etc.